kevin-allen/unetTracker/documentation/install.md

 ### Testing your installation

-You should now be able to import unet-tracker and torch from Python.
+You should now be able to import unetTracker and torch from Python.

 In a terminal, get a python terminal
 ```